wombleton/gitlaw-nz/acts/P/Public Bodies Leases Act 1969.md

     Schedule 1 clause 15A: repealed, on 13 January 1981, by section 2(2) of the Public Bodies Leases Amendment Act 1980 (1980 No 132).

-##### 16

-*   The term of any renewal lease shall run from the date of the expiry of the prior lease, and the rent thereunder shall accrue as from the said date instead of the rent reserved in the prior lease, notwithstanding the fact that the renewal lease may not be executed until after that date.
+*   16 The term of any renewal lease shall run from the date of the expiry of the prior lease, and the rent thereunder shall accrue as from the said date instead of the rent reserved in the prior lease, notwithstanding the fact that the renewal lease may not be executed until after that date.

-##### 17

-*   \[_In the case of a lease under [section 7(1)(e)][9]_\] If the lease hereby granted is not renewed in accordance with the foregoing provisions, or if it is determined by forfeiture, re-entry, or otherwise, all buildings, and improvements on the land demised shall absolutely revert to the lessor free from any payment or compensation whatever.
+*   17 \[In the case of a lease under section 7(1)(e)\] If the lease hereby granted is not renewed in accordance with the foregoing provisions, or if it is determined by forfeiture, re-entry, or otherwise, all buildings, and improvements on the land demised shall absolutely revert to the lessor free from any payment or compensation whatever.

 _**or**_

-##### 17

-*   \[_In the case of a lease of farm land under [section 11(b)][14]_\] If the lease hereby granted is not renewed in accordance with the foregoing provisions or is surrendered or is determined by re-entry or forfeiture, the lessee shall be entitled to compensation for improvements in accordance with the provisions of [section 14][17] of the Public Bodies Leases Act 1969\.
+*   17 \[In the case of a lease of farm land under section 11(b)\] If the lease hereby granted is not renewed in accordance with the foregoing provisions or is surrendered or is determined by re-entry or forfeiture, the lessee shall be entitled to compensation for improvements in accordance with the provisions of section 14 of the Public Bodies Leases Act 1969\.

-##### 18

-*   Any notice required to be given to the lessee in accordance with the foregoing provisions shall be given in the manner prescribed by [section 25][32] of the Public Bodies Leases Act 1969\.
+*   18 Any notice required to be given to the lessee in accordance with the foregoing provisions shall be given in the manner prescribed by section 25 of the Public Bodies Leases Act 1969\.

-##### 19

-*   Nothing in the foregoing provisions shall exclude or restrict the right of the lessee to obtain relief against any forfeiture or determination of the lease or of his right to a renewal thereof in the same cases and on the same conditions as if the lease had been granted otherwise than in the execution of statutory powers in that behalf.
+*   19 Nothing in the foregoing provisions shall exclude or restrict the right of the lessee to obtain relief against any forfeiture or determination of the lease or of his right to a renewal thereof in the same cases and on the same conditions as if the lease had been granted otherwise than in the execution of statutory powers in that behalf.

-##### 20

-*   The expression _lessor_ as herein used includes the successors and assigns of the lessor, and the expression _lessee_ as herein used includes the successors, executors, administrators, and assigns of the lessee.
+*   20 The expression lessor as herein used includes the successors and assigns of the lessor, and the expression lessee as herein used includes the successors, executors, administrators, and assigns of the lessee.

 ---